stefanspringer1/Pipeline/README.md

 The API documentation is to be created by using DocC, e.g. in Xcode via „Product“ / „Build Documentation“.

-The `import Pipeline` and other imports are being dropped in the code samples.
+The `import PipelineCore` and other imports are being dropped in the code samples.

 ## How to add the package to your project